Sleepytale Logo

 Each type of game earns its place.
 Spoken games are free, portable, and the richest for building the ear.
 Card games add a hands on twist.
 Online games can be a light extra when you want one.
 Together they make rhyme a daily, playful habit.

 Verdict: Lean on spoken games for everyday rhyming fun and add cards or a quick online game for variety.
-Then let Sleepytale own the quiet, cozy end of the day, turning that love of rhyme into a gentle bedtime story or lullaby that helps your little one drift off.
+Then bring in Cleo whenever your child wants a rhyming partner of their own, whether that is a giggly round in the car or a gentle rhyme, story, or lullaby that helps them drift off at night.

 Frequently Asked Questions